dgazzola/dgazzola/README.md

 * 🌍  I'm based in Boston
 * ✉️  You can contact me at [danielrgazzola@gmail.com](mailto:danielrgazzola@gmail.com)
-* 🚀  I'm currently working as a full-stack developer for [EQConcepts](https://github.com/EQ-Concepts)
 * ⚡  In my free time I produce, DJ and release music under my artist project ZOLA.
 I also enjoy playing video games with friends and going to the gym/playing with my cat, Sushi.

 ### Skills